Configuring Traffic Mirroring

 • A destination interface can’t be a mirrored source interface and vice versa.

-• ACL for Local SPAN is only applied in ingress direction.
+• ACLs for Local SPAN are applied only in ingress direction.

-• If ACL keyword is present in monitor-session configuration for an interface but no ACL is applied to that interface, traffic packets won’t be mirrored
+• If the ACL keyword is present in monitor-session configuration for an interface but no ACL is applied to that interface, traffic packets are not mirrored.

-• No support for NetFlow or sFlow configuration on the same interface which has Local SPAN session already configured.
+• NetFlow or sFlow configuration is not supported on interfaces that already have a Local SPAN session configured.

 Configuring Local SPAN